Last updated: 21 June 2026

 fraud or security indicators.

-16. Cancelling an order before dispatch
+19. Cancelling an order before dispatch

-17. Refund method
+20. Refund method

-Refunds are normally issued through the original transaction and to the original payment method.
+to the original payment method.

-We will use another method only where:
+We may use another lawful method where:

 -